OGGM/oggm/docs/pitfalls.rst

 At the global scale, a value in the range of [1.1-1.5] times the default value gives volume estimates close to [Farinotti_etal_2019]_.
 At regional scale, these values can differ, with a value closer to a factor 3 e.g. for the Alps.
-Note that this depends on other variables as well, such as solid precipitation amounts (i.e: mass turnover).
+Note that this depends on other variables as well, such as our estimates of solid precipitation amounts (i.e: mass turnover).
+This makes things complicated, as regions with overestimated solid precipitation can be compensated by a higher :math:`A`, and the other way around.

-Finally, note that a change in :math:`A` has a very strong influence for values close to the default value, but this influences reduces to the power of 1/5 for large values of A (in other worlds, there is a big difference between values of 1 to 1.3 times the default :math:`A`, but a comparatively small difference for values between 3 to 5 times the default :math:`A`).
+Finally, note that a change in :math:`A` has a very strong influence for values close to the default value, but this influences reduces to the power of 1/5 for large values of A (in other words, there is a big difference between values of 1 to 1.3 times the default :math:`A`, but a comparatively small difference for values between 3 to 5 times the default :math:`A`).
 This is best shown by this figure from